Massac County, Illinois: Politics

 But, since 2000 the conservative whites have shifted to the Republican Party in favoring presidential candidates.
 Some analysts say the conservatives changed parties because of socio-cultural issues.
 In 2016 Hillary Clinton won 23.3 percent share of the county's vote, the lowest by a Democrat since John W. Davis in his landslide 1924 loss.
 In 2020 they gave Donald Trump 73.3% of their vote and Joe Biden 25.3%.
 Overall, state voters favored Biden, who won the election in both popular and electoral college votes.

 The county was the only county in Illinois to vote against Barack Obama in both of his presidential runs, his 2004 Senate run, and the 2008 Democratic Primary, where a majority of residents voted for Hillary Clinton instead.
-However, the county did unanimously vote for Obama in the 2012 Democratic presidential primary, where Obama ran unopposed, the only time that Obama won the county.
+The county did vote for Obama unanimously in the 2012 Democratic presidential primary against the anti-abortion protest candidacy of Randall Terry.

+For the purposes of Illinois law, the three established political parties in the county are the Democratic Party, Republican Party, and Constitution Party as all have received 5% or greater of the vote in a recent election.
+Massac County is the only county in the state in which the Constitution Party is an established political party.
+The Constitution Party's established political party status allows it to have the same reduced barriers to ballot access as the Democratic and Republican parties and to hold primaries.
+In the 2022 primary, a single voter requested a Constitution Party ballot.
+Their sole candidate on the ballot, a candidate for county clerk, received 14% of the vote in the 2022 general election.
+In the 2024 primary, four voters pulled a ballot for the Constitution Party.